 Fort Bottom is day-use only with the exception of two river camping sites available to boaters only.

 All vehicle, motorcycles, and bicycles on the White Rim Road, excluding the Potash Road and Shafer Trail, must obtain and possess a Day-use Permit.
 Group size is limited to three vehicles and 15 bicycles.
 Groups must be separated by 30 minutes of travel time.
 The number of Day-use Permits for the White Rim road system is limited to a maximum of 50 per day.

 Virginia Park is closed to all entry except by permit.

 All vehicle, motorcycles, and bicycles on the backcountry roads accessed from the Elephant Hill Trailhead and Parking Lot, including travel from the South Boundary, must obtain and have in their possession a Day-use Permit.
 Group size is limited to three vehicles and 12 bicycles.
 Groups must be separated by 30 minutes of travel time.
 The number of Day Use Permits for the Elephant Hill road system is limited to a maximum of 24 per day.

 All vehicles, motorcycles, and bicycles on the Lavender Canyon Road and the Peekaboo/Horse Canyon road must obtain and have in their possession a Dayuse Permit.
 A separate trip leader must be established for each vehicle/motorcycle/bicycle, and the trip leaders name must be on the Day-use Permit.
 The number of Day-use Permits for Lavender Canyon is limited to a maximum of eight (8) per day.
 The number of Day Use Permits for Horse/Salt Creek canyons is limited to a maximum of 10 per day.

-The upper two miles of Elephant Canyon, the Confluence Overlook, and the Joint Trail are designated as day-use only areas.
+The upper two miles of Elephant Canyon, the Confluence Overlook, the Joint Trail, and Lockhart Canyon are designated as day-use only areas.

 Lower Big Spring and Lower Little Spring Canyon, Lower Salt Creek (below the Lower Jump), and Lower Elephant Canyon are closed to all human entry from March 15 to September 1, for the protection of desert bighorn sheep.